 Event marketing is hosting an event.
 It can be used to promote content online or offline through various channels.

-An event could mean a donation, appreciation day, meet, speaking, or even workshops and masterclasses online.
+An event could mean an appreciation day, local meet, or even workshops and masterclasses online.
 Events can be a good way to connect with your audience, offer a good experience and personalize interactions.

 It shows your business has a personality and there are real people behind the brand.

 For example, Goodlife usually has a booth at different events that hold vendors.
 It allows staff to connect with anyone that walks by their booth.
 They can easily market to people walking by and give them a chance to connect them to Goodlife.